johnvenkiah/CI_PP3_John_Venkiah/README.md

 ##### As a staff member and user of this application:

 8. I would like for users to only be able to book appointments on weekdays between 9 and 17, and when the schedule is free
-9. I would like the appointments made by patients dynamically update my Google Calendar
-10. I would like appointments made by new users add a new row with their information to the Google Sheets patient log
+9. I would like appointments made by new users add a new row with their information to the Google Sheets patient log
+10. I would like the appointments made by patients dynamically update my Google Calendar
-11. I would like the changes made in the application to update the events on my Google Calendar
+11. I would like the changes made in the applications edit menu to update the events on my Google Calendar
+12. I would like to be able to view the patient log
-12. I would like to view my schedule for the coming week
+13. I would like to view my schedule for the coming week
-13. I would like to navigate between weeks in my schedule
+14. I would like to navigate between weeks in my schedule
-14. I would like to be able to update or remove any appointment viewed in my schedule
+15. I would like to be able to update or remove any appointment viewed in my schedule
-15. I would like to easily be able to return to the main staff area in the application
+16. I would like to easily be able to return to the main staff area in the application
-16. I would like the staff area to be password protected
+17. I would like the staff area to be password protected

 ### Flowchart